 Call the police

 It doesn’t matter if anyone is hurt or if you think it’s fine, or even if you’re in a hurry.
 If you’re in an accident, you should call the police and ask them to dispatch an officer to the scene.
 Sometimes the police will tell you to exchange information and go ahead and leave, and that’s fine, but go ahead and give them that option.
+Sometimes the police will send someone out to the scene of the accident to try and see what caused it if the accident was more severe.

 If you’re in an accident that you feel is the other party’s fault, only to find the other party pointing their finger back at you, a first responder’s opinion and a police report are going to carry a lot of weight when the insurance company investigates liability.
 That police report is a crucial piece of evidence and can weigh heavily in your favor if you truly aren’t at fault.